tlevine/conferences/strata-2014-socrata/abstract.md

 By conducting big data analyses about the relationships among 50,000 open datasets from 60 municipalities and organizations, we have elucidated trends in the publishing and use of open data.
-In the talk, we'll discuss these insights and their practical relevance to people who use open data or who manage disparate data within a large organization.
+The talk will focus on these insights and their practical relevance to people who use open data or who manage disparate data within a large organization.

+We'll also touch on some of the technology behind our analysis system, including the management of varied metadata formats, wrangling of a wide variety of datasets, and algorithmic integration of datasets with poor metadata.

 We'll focus on some technology-based approaches for discovering open data that pertains to your business.
-We'll also discuss some common data quality issues and some technologies that can help detect and fix these issues.
+We'll also discuss some data quality best practices help enforce that these practices are followed.